CaffeineMC/lithium-fabric/lithium-mixin-config.md

 ### Editing the configuration file

+Before editing the configuration file, take a backup of your minecraft worlds!
 All configuration options are simple key-value pairs.
 In other words, you first specify the option's name, followed by the desired value, like so:

 ```properties